ANATOMY & KINESIOLOGY - 2023/4

 Module code: BMS1042

-This module provides students with a fundamental understanding of human anatomy by considering the form and function of the skeleton, muscle, bone & articulations, and examining their interaction during human movement, exercise and sport.
-Alongside this module there is the option to undertake formative assessments (MCQ exams) which contribute towards the attainment of Gym Instructor and Personal Training awards (recognized by the Register of Exercise Professionals).
+This module provides students with a fundamental understanding of human anatomy by considering the form and function of the skeleton, muscle, bone & articulations, and examining their interaction during human movement, exercise, and sport.

 School of Biosciences